chesstrainer-package.Rd

 key (or <,>

-by entering a search term (which is applied as a regular expression to the filenames of the sequences),
+a search term (which is applied as a regular expression to the filenames of the sequences),

-by entering a sequence number (e.g., 2
+a sequence number (e.g., 2

 to select the 2nd sequence),

-by entering a sequence number range (e.g., 2-5
+a sequence number range (e.g., 2-5

 to select sequences 2 to 5),

-by entering something like score > 80
+something like score > 80

 to select sequences with a score above a certain threshold,

-by entering something like played < 1
+something like played < 1

 to select sequences that have been played less than a certain number of times,

-by entering something like days > 2
+something like age > 2

 to select sequences that have been played more than a certain number of days ago,

-by entering a FEN to select all sequences that contain a position matching the FEN,
+a FEN to select all sequences that contain a position matching the FEN,

-by entering c:
+c:

 followed by a (case insensitive) text string to select all sequences where a comment contains the text string.